Actions you can take

 When a student is in crisis or experiencing significant distress which is interfering with their academic or personal functioning and you have questions about the following: seriousness of the situation, how best to intervene, how to deliver bad news, what accommodations may be appropriate, what services are available, and when, how, and assistance in referring students to various services.

-When a student is engaging in threatening or disruptive behaviour, when a traumatic event occurs on campus or impacts the campus community.
+The Student of Concern Advisory Team is called together by the manager of Student Affairs and Outreach when a student is engaging in threatening or disruptive behaviour, when a traumatic event occurs on campus or impacts the campus community.